meds-uet/UET-RVMCU/README.md

 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

+## Notes
+Ensure that Vivado and Verilator paths are correctly set in your environment variables.
+The `build_imem.sh` script and `.tcl` scripts should be adapted as per project-specific requirements.

 ## License
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.

 ## Contact
-For questions, suggestions, or feedback, please reach out to us via GitHub Issues.
+For questions, suggestions, or feedback, please reach out to us via GitHub Issues, or for further assistance, contact the author: Umer Shahid (@umershahidengr)